Fort Lauderdale Code Violation Search & Repair | Licensed Contractor

 Building Code Violations in Fort Lauderdale — What You Need to Know

 Fort Lauderdale properties fall under one of two enforcement jurisdictions depending on location.
-Properties within Fort Lauderdale city limits are handled by the City of Fort Lauderdale Development Services Department, which uses the LauderBuild online portal for permits, inspections, and code case tracking.
-Properties in unincorporated Broward County fall under the Broward County Building Division at 2307 West Broward Blvd.
+Properties within Fort Lauderdale city limits are handled by the City of Fort Lauderdale Development Services Department through LauderBuild.
+Properties in unincorporated Broward County fall under the Broward County Building Division.
 Surrounding cities — Wilton Manors, Oakland Park, Pompano Beach, Deerfield Beach — each operate their own independent building departments.

 Roof replacement without City of Fort Lauderdale permits